Windsor, Berkshire: Tourism

-As a result of the castle, Windsor is a popular tourist destination and has facilities usually found in larger towns: two railway stations, a theatre and several substantial hotels.
+Mainly because of the castle, Windsor is a popular tourist destination.
+It has a theatre and several substantial hotels.
 Various boat trips operate on the River Thames, with connections to Maidenhead and Staines-upon-Thames.
 In winter, Alexandra Gardens hosts a temporary ice rink.
 Near the town is Legoland Windsor Resort, the only Legoland park in the United Kingdom and the largest Legoland park in the world in terms of area.
 Legoland Windsor was built on the site of the former Windsor Safari Park.